ryangerardwilson/rtutor/courses/sql.md

     -- 5. CROSS JOIN
     -- Cartesian product: every row from the left table combined with every row from the right table.
     -- No ON clause needed (or allowed).
-Usually a mistake, but handy for generating test data or grids.
+Useful to define parameters that we would frequently use across a very long query
+    WITH
+    params AS (
+        SELECT
+            '2025-11-18' AS start_day,
+            '2025-11-25' AS end_day
+    )
-    SELECT u.username, p.title
+    SELECT user_id, created_at
-    FROM users AS u
+    FROM users
-    CROSS JOIN posts AS p
+    CROSS JOIN params p
-    LIMIT 10;  -- Without LIMIT on real data you'll nuke your machine.
-Don't be stupid.
+    WHERE created_at BETWEEN p.start_day AND p.end_day;

     -- 6. Multiple joins in the same query
     -- Real-world queries usually need more than one join.